 Yes.
 There are cashiers inside and a drive-through window ready to receive your payments between the hours of 8:00 AM and 5:00 PM Monday – Friday.
-You can also leave payments in our night deposit box located next to our drive in window, call to pay over the phone with a debit or credit card or make your payment online through our web portal on our website. www.sikestonbmu.org
+You can also leave payments in our night deposit box located next to our drive in window, call (844) 952-2398 to pay over the phone or make your payment online through our SmartHub payment portal. www.sikestonbmu.org

 No. To establish service, a photo id is required, we must have a completed service application and we will need a copy of your current lease agreement (less than 30 days old) or purchase documents.
-You can however fill out an online residential service application and subsequently email us your copy of your photo ID and other required documentation.
+You can sign up for new service online on our SmartHub payment portal here .

 No. A photo id is required and we must have a written request including date of service termination and a signature to disconnect services.